nzsolt222/ImageCraft/README.md

 Example: `/image C:/some/folder/example.png 20 30 left up pos -12 67 -34 alpha 20 scale smooth distance cie76`

 <hr>
 There is a special undo subcommand, what you can use to replace the blocks back to the original states.
-It is only working for the last five `/image` commands, and until you log out.
+It is only working for the last five `/image` commands, or until you log out.

 Example: `/image undo`